Making an honest living in Malaysia is hard enough, but discrimination makes things harder.

 The hardest thing he had to endure as a Deaf Malaysian:

 Finding a job, and the discrimination from some people.

 “Before I was a barista and cashier here at the RCDM Cafe, I sold nasi lemak for two years.
 Another Deaf friend and I worked at the nasi lemak stall, and thankfully, customers did not discriminate us after we mentioned we are Deaf.

 “In fact, it was a positive experience, interacting with them.
 They were happy to buy from us,” he shares with us.

-However, there are still some people who look down to people with disabilities
+However, there are still some people who look down on people with disabilities

 And this is something that some people do without knowing as well.

 “I wish that they do not look down on me just because I use sign language (BIM) to ‘speak’ and not actual speech”.